manthanwar/JS-SVG-Client/README.md

 ## Repository

-This is a repository of SVG files located at
+This GitHub repository of package is located at

 <https://github.com/manthanwar/JS-SVG-Client.git>